 Seated Neck Stretch

 A seated neck stretch is one of the most simple chair yoga poses to start your session.
-This is also a fab one-off yoga stretch for doing at your desk, especially after sitting for long periods.
+This is also a great one-off yoga stretch to do at your desk, especially after sitting for long periods of time.

 It releases tension in the neck and increases elasticity in the cervical spine area, resulting in improved flexibility.